yuyudhn/scscanner_sh/README.md

-# scscanner- Massive Status Code Scanner
+# scscanner - Massive Status Code Scanner
 scscanner is tool to read website status code response from the lists.

 ## Usage